urbit/old-doc/reference/hoon/library/2eJ.md

 Turn all occurances of lowercase letters in any tape into uppercase letters, as a cord.

-####Summary

-        Build dry %gold gate with sample tape `vib` Yield cord
-        Slam rap with:
-                3, to rap by bytes
-                Slam turn with:
-                        `vib`
-                        Build dry %gold gate with sample atom `a`,
-                                Unless: `a` is greater than or equal to 'A' or less than or equal to 'Z',
-                                        Then: Produce `a`,
-                                Else: Produce the difference between `a` and 32.

 ####Examples

         ~tadbyl-hilbel/try=> (cuss "john doe")